Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Convergence rate of the BSG method

 \subsection{Imposing a bound on dynamic sampling}

-In this subsection, we want to mention a dynamic sampling strategy to enforce the inequality in Assumption~\ref{ass:assumption_sampling}.
+In this subsection, we want to mention a dynamic sampling strategy to enforce the inequality in Assumption~\ref{ass:assumption_sampling} in both the~LL unconstrained and constrained cases.
 For the sake of simplicity, we will omit the subscript~$k$ in this subsection.
 Such a dynamic sampling strategy allows reducing the level of noise by increasing the size of the batch.
-Since Assumption~\ref{ass:unbiasedness_g} implies that $D(x, y,\xi)$ (see~(\ref{eq:D(x,y,epsilon)}) for the unconstrained LL case) is an unbiased estimate of the corresponding true gradients and Hessians, let us assume that $D(x, y, \xi)$ is normally distributed with mean $D(x,y)$ (see~(\ref{eq:D(x,y)}) for the unconstrained LL case) and variance $\sigma^2$ (and that the dimension of the covariance matrix is~$q$).
+Recalling the definition of~$D(x,w)$ given in~\eqref{eq:D(x,y)} and~\eqref{eq:D(x,v)}, the definition of~$D(x, w,\xi)$ given in~\eqref{eq:D(x,y,epsilon)} and~\eqref{eq:D(x,v,epsilon)}, and the unified notation introduced in Subsection~\ref{subsec:unified_notation}, let us denote